-In the following, only data corrected for the assessor level effect will be used.
+In the following only data corrected for the assessor level effect will be used.

 6.2.
-Assessing the multivariate assessor model
+Assessing the Multivariate Assessor model

-As discussed in Section 3, assessing the appropriateness of the MUAM is a multi-step procedure according to the MUAM model's hierarchy.
+As discussed in section (3) assessing the appropriateness of the multivariate assessor model is a multi-step procedure according to the MUAM models hierarchy.